 Well made.
 Attaches snugly.
 Stays in place during the wind due to auto-lock feature.
 Keeps wheels cool to the touch on hot days.
-4-piece set.
-Comes in a variety of sizes.
-Durable, water resistant vinyl with UV stabilized treatment.
+Durable, water-resistant vinyl with UV stabilized treatment.
 Bonded with soft, non-scratch backing.
-Elastic cord with auto-lock allows easy, snug-fitting installation and wind resistance.
-Easy to clean – wipe only with clean water.
-Ideal for use on RV, motor home, Jeep, car truck, SUV, trailer or camper!
+Easy to clean.

 Looks cheaply made.
 Snug fit, so measure carefully before ordering.

 You get a single cover for both wheels.
 Heavy-duty, waterproof wipe-clean vinyl.
 Soft, non-scratch backing that's both UV- and mildew-resistant.
-Protects against dirt, rust and harmful UV rays.
+Protects against dirt, rust, and UV rays.
 Vinyl tire cover has a fast and easy slip-on fit.
-1 dual-axle wheel cover in each package.
-Fits up to 27" wheel diameter.
+Fits up to 27 inches wheel diameter.

 Does not come with cords to tie down in case of wind.

-Elastic across the top helps fit cover to the wheels.
-Fit over protruding hubcaps.
-Protects from sun, dirt and corrosion.
-Comes in black, white and grey, in a variety of sizes.
+Elastic across top helps put cover snugly on wheels.
+Fits over protruding hubcaps.
+Protects from sun, dirt, and corrosion.
+Comes in black, white, and grey.
 Heavy-duty vinyl with non-scratch, soft backing.
 Eyelet with cord ensures secure fit.

 Cord is difficult to get over back tires.
 Size up if in doubt.